parichoy/two_phase_AUC/README.md

 The compute_AUC() function takes the following arguments:

 cohort.data: The dataset from Phase-I subjects with partial risk factor information.
 For illustrative purposes, I include one simulated dataset with columns:
-                 id - Subject identifier
+                 id - Subject identifier,
-                 X1 - Continuous risk-factor
+                 X1 - Continuous risk-factor,
-                 X2 - Continuous risk-factor
+                 X2 - Continuous risk-factor,
-                 X3 - Continuous risk-factor
+                 X3 - Continuous risk-factor,
-                 X4 - Continuous risk-factor
+                 X4 - Continuous risk-factor,
-                 X5 - Binary risk-factor
+                 X5 - Binary risk-factor,
-                 X6 - Binary risk-factor
+                 X6 - Binary risk-factor,
-                 study_entry_age - Age (in years) of entry of a subject to the study study_followup - Length of followup (in years) of a subject study_exit_age - Age (in years) of exit of a subject from the study time_to_event - Time (in years) of onset of the disease, for censored subjects it is Inf event - binary indicator of diseas coded as 1 for event and 0 for censored obs.riskscore - risk-score based on the risk factors X1,...,X6 sampling.weights - selection probability of a Phase-I subject to Phase-II include - binary indicator of inclusion of a Phase-I subject to Phase-II
+                 study_entry_age - Age (in years) of entry of a subject to the study, study_followup - Length of followup (in years) of a subject, study_exit_age - Age (in years) of exit of a subject from the study, time_to_event - Time (in years) of onset of the disease, for censored subjects it is Inf, event - binary indicator of diseas coded as 1 for event and 0 for censored, obs.riskscore - risk-score based on the risk factors X1,...,X6, sampling.weights - selection probability of a Phase-I subject to Phase-II, include - binary indicator of inclusion of a Phase-I subject to Phase-II

 case.control.data: The dataset from Phase-II subjects (subset of Phase I subjects included in Phase II) with complete risk factor information.
 For illustrative purposes, I include one simulated dataset.
 In addition to the columns described above,it includes two additional binary risk-factors X7 and X8.
 Only the Phase-II subjects have information on X7 and X8.